· 08 February 2018 ·

 - 3 – Sir Amias Paulet

-- 4 through 7 – #6 is probably Richard Fletcher as noted in the comments above, and the Earls of Derby, Cumberland, and Pembroke might be the others, as the warrant was addressed to them in addition to Shrewsbury and Kent.
+- 4 through 7 – #6 is most likely Richard Fletcher as noted in the comments above, and the Earls of Derby, Cumberland, and Pembroke might be the others, as the warrant was addressed to them in addition to Shrewsbury and Kent.
 It was a hugger-mugger affair, and with Bess out for additional heads afterwards, nobody wanted to admit they knew about it in time to be present.

 - • Royal Collection Trust, prints of both drawings [royalcollection.org.uk]